 This region is home to rich wildlife, including marvelous black bears, mountain lions, and elk.

-Golden is unique in being home to so many sites that relate to exciting crafts.
+Golden is unique in being home to many sites related to exciting crafts.

 For example, quilting is a fantastic handicraft, and you can trace its rich history at the Rocky Mountain Quilt Museum.

 You can watch closely how the craft of quilting over the years as new and better techniques were added to the repertoire of master quilting artisans.

 The museum houses exquisite quilts depicting the various styles used for the craft.

 The quilts carry lavish patterns made with rich plumes of colored thread, and the exquisite craftsmanship will spellbind you.

 We quickly switch from traditional handicrafts to their modern avatar by visiting the Spinster Sisters apothecary and soap-making facility.

 The company sells more than 30 handmade soaps with sweet aromas and silky textures.

 Their portfolio also boasts extensive lotions, salt soaks, and scrubs.

 In addition, the company prides itself on supplying natural products using eco-friendly ingredients such as essential oils, homegrown herbs, and sustainably produced oils.